Minnesota Twins minor league players: Hendry Méndez

-Hendry Méndez (born November 7, 2003) is a Dominican professional baseball outfielder in the Minnesota Twins organization.
+Hendry Méndez (born November 7, 2003) is a Dominican professional baseball outfielder for the Minnesota Twins of Major League Baseball (MLB).

 Méndez signed with the Milwaukee Brewers as an international free agent in January 2021.
 On November 14, 2023, the Brewers traded Méndez and Robert Moore to the Philadelphia Phillies in exchange for Oliver Dunn.
-On July 31, 2025 the Phillies traded Méndez and Geremy Villoria to the Minnesota Twins in exchange for Harrison Bader.
-After the 2025 season, he played in the Arizona Fall League.

-The Twins added Méndez to their 40-man roster after the 2025 season.
+On July 31, 2025, the Phillies traded Méndez and Geremy Villoria to the Minnesota Twins in exchange for Harrison Bader.
+He made 33 appearances down the stretch for the Double-A Wichita Wind Surge, batting .324/.461/.450 with three home runs, 16 RBI, and four stolen bases.
+After the 2025 season, Méndez played in the Arizona Fall League.
+On November 18, the Twins added Méndez to their 40-man roster to protect him from the Rule 5 draft.

-Andrew Morris

-Andrew Burke Morris (born September 1, 2001) is an American professional baseball pitcher in the Minnesota Twins organization.

-Morris attended Monarch High School in Louisville, Colorado.
-He played college baseball at Colorado Mesa University for three years before transferring to Texas Tech University, where he played one year.
-He was selected by the Minnesota Twins in the fourth round of the 2022 Major League Baseball Draft.

-Morris signed with the Twins and made his professional debut with the Florida Complex League Twins.
-He pitched 2023 with Fort Myers Mighty Mussels and Cedar Rapids Kernels.
-He started 2024 with Cedar Rapids before being promoted to the Wichita Wind Surge.